Attaining Spiritual Peace

 Using Jim Fannin’s description of an athletic superstar, we can be our own spiritual superstars by doing two things:

-How do we go from 3,000 thoughts a day, which is roughly 2 thoughts every minute, to half of that?
+How do we go from 3,000 thoughts a day to less than half of that?
 Since about half our thoughts are of the negative, chaotic, or disquieting kind, we can start by eliminating these.

-I’m not suggesting that we become ‘slow’ or limited mentally.
-In fact, it’s the exact opposite.
+This doesn’t we become ‘slow’ or limited mentally.
+In fact, it’s the opposite.
 By choosing to think a lot less, we are exercising more mastery over our minds and spirits than a person who has no control over their thoughts at all.

-Here are a few ways to reduce the number of thoughts going through our minds each day, which I’ve found to be simple and practical:
+Here are a few ways to reduce the number of thoughts going through our minds each day:

 1. “If you can’t say something nice, then don’t say anything at all.”